FamilySearch/sModel/README.md

 1. You provide the primary key for the row
 OR
 2. You provide the secondary key for the row and the `syncStatus` and `syncInFlightStatus` properties are both set to `.synced` in the database.

+## Sticky Properties

+A sticky property is a nullable property that cannot be set to null once it's been given a value.
+This is helpful for properties that are expensive to compute but are nice to retain across object updates.  `ModelDef`s can be flagged as containing sticky properties by implementing the `StickyProperties` protocol.

 ## Batch Processing